jasonoviedo/kiwix/README.md

 ### General Controls

+A mapping of the keyboard can be found on the settings menu, you can even use any joystick provided you OS can support it.

 You can use any joystick supported by your OS, in the keyboard the following controls are provided (standard wasd mapping):

 | keyboard   | Action |